Eddie McGoldrick: Club career

-He started out at non-league side Kettering Town, but following a transfer to Nuneaton Borough he established himself as a utility player in the early 1980s.
+McGoldrick started out at non-league side Kettering Town, but following a transfer to Nuneaton Borough he established himself as a utility player in the early 1980s.
 He went on to move into the Football League with Northampton Town, where he collected a Fourth Division title medal in 1987.

 McGoldrick then went on to have a spell at Crystal Palace.
 Whilst with Palace he played in the 1988–89 Second Division playoff final.
 During the game he supplied the cross which set up Ian Wright's goal which secured promotion to the First Division in Palace's 4–3 aggregate victory over Blackburn Rovers.
 He also won a Zenith Data Systems Cup winners medal with the club in the 1990–91 season.
 During that season, Palace also recorded their best-ever finish of third place within the league.
-He did however, miss out on the club's appearance in the 1990 FA Cup Final.
-All in all with Crystal Palace he was capped 147 times, scoring 11 goals altogether.
+He did however, miss out on the club's appearance in the 1990 FA Cup final.
+All in all with Crystal Palace he played 147 matches, scoring 11 goals.

 McGoldrick moved to Arsenal after Crystal Palace's relegation from the Premier League in 1993.
 At Arsenal, he linked up with Wright once again, making his debut in the Charity Shield against Manchester United on 7 August 1993.
 He played a total of 38 games in the 1993–94 season, which included a substitute appearance in Arsenal's European Cup Winners' Cup final win over Parma.
 McGoldrick was thereafter less of a regular due to the arrival of players like Glenn Helder.
 He was also known for taking Arsenal's corner kicks with an unorthodox 'looping' style, by lofting the ball high into the air before it dropped in the penalty area.
 In all he played 57 times for Arsenal, scoring one goal; his goal coming in the 1993–94 European Cup Winners' Cup against Standard Liège.

 He left Arsenal for Manchester City in the autumn of 1996.
 The move was initially on loan, becoming permanent on 18 October 1996 following a £300,000 transfer.
 McGoldrick joined the club amid a whirlwind of managerial changes.
 Initially signed on loan by caretaker-manager Asa Hartford (who took over from Alan Ball), his permanent move was the only signing of Steve Coppell's 32-day reign, and he played under two more managers before the end of the season.
 McGoldrick spent two seasons with City, but was consigned to the reserves for much of his final season at the club, a loan spell at Stockport County providing his only first-team action for 1998.

 He stayed on the payroll at Manchester City until retiring as a player in 1999.
-He afterwards played veterans football for Great Wakering Rovers.

 International career

-He was capped at international level for the Republic of Ireland; he was a member of Ireland's 1994 World Cup squad though he did not play in the tournament.
+McGoldrick was capped at international level for the Republic of Ireland.
+He was a member of Ireland's 1994 World Cup squad though he did not play in the tournament.